 When

-Sure, would-be toxins are present in nature, often either locked up or in harmless amounts... and of course not everything out there, deemed as natural, is safe to eat... certain red berries and otherwise... tribal wisdom helps one to navigate the landscape.
+Sure, would-be toxins are present in nature, but they are often either locked up (or in harmless amounts or mitigated by other ingredients, co-factors present).
+Granted, not everything out there, deemed as natural, is safe to eat, certain red berries, for instance.
+Indigenous wisdom helps one to navigate the native landscape.

 Arsenic as a concentrated addictive, combined with other chemicals, is a whole other story... even in the case of treated lumber, which was first taken as benign, but now has demonstrated adverse effects on the ground.